Undergraduate Course: Latin 2Hb (LATI10031)

 On completion of this course, the student will be able to:

-- demonstrate knowledge of the structure and idiom of the Latin language, more advanced than their experience in Latin 1HA, Latin 1HB, and/or Latin 2HA.
+- demonstrate in coursework and examinations a wider and deeper knowledge of the structure and idiom of the Latin language, more advanced than their experience in Latin 1HA, Latin 1HB, and/or Latin 2HA.

 |The bibliography will depend on the texts chosen.|